 Cholesterol was seen as the main cause of heart disease and millions were treated with cholesterol lowering medication.
-Subsequently it became apparent that simply lowering cholesterol in the blood stream and seeing a lower number on a pathology result was not translating into lower rates of heart disease.
+Subsequently, it became apparent that simply lowering cholesterol in the bloodstream and seeing a lower number on a pathology result was not translating into lower rates of heart disease.

-In other words, people got better but because they believed the pill would help rather than because of a direct action of the pill.
+In other words, people got better because they believed the pill would help rather than because of a direct action of the pill.
 A reminder of the power of the mind.

-In July results of an “exhaustive” UK review of the research has concluded that there is no basis for the belief that low serotonin levels are the cause of depression.
+In July results of an “exhaustive” UK review of the research concluded that there is no basis for the belief that low serotonin levels are the cause of depression.

 “We found no consistent evidence in the main avenues of serotonin research that there is an association between serotonin and depression, and we found no support for the hypothesis that lower serotonin activity or concentrations are responsible for depression,” senior author Mark Horowitz, GDPsych, MBBS (Hons), PhD, of the Division of Psychiatry, University College London, UK, told Medscape Medical News.